Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Finite-temperature updated-Lagrangian quasicontinuum framework based on GPP atoms

-Figure~\ref{fig: microstructureAdiabatic} shows the spatial temperature distribution and the emergent microstructure during the quasistatic adiabatic deformation of the Cu crystal.
-With the dislocations local temperature gradients are generated \Revision{along the PDLs generated in the slip planes of $\{111\}$ type} due to large gradients in $S_{\Sigma}$, which are triggered due to large deviations from a centrosymmetric neighborhood (\Revision{as identified in Figure~\ref{fig: DislocationActivation_Atomistic_Adiabatic}}).
+Figure~\ref{fig: microstructureAdiabatic} shows the spatial temperature distribution and the emergent microstructure during the quasistatic adiabatic deformation of the Cu single-crystal.
+With the dislocations, local temperature gradients are generated \Revision{along the PDLs generated in the $\{111\}$ slip planes} due to large gradients in $S_{\Sigma}$, which are triggered due to large deviations from a centrosymmetric neighborhood (\Revision{as identified in Figure~\ref{fig: DislocationActivation_Atomistic_Adiabatic}}).
 These temperature gradients are diffused as a result of the thermal transport.
 We note that, for a thorough quantitative analysis, one may want to obtain results averaged over multiple simulations with initial conditions and/or indenter position slightly perturbed, since the emergence of microstructure below the indenter within the highly-symmetric single-crystal is associated with instability and strongly depends on local fluctuations and initial conditions.
 Such a statistical analysis is deferred to future work.